-- We acknowledge that we are responsible to determine that the Fund's activities are conducted in accordance with laws and regulations and that we are responsible to identify and address any non-compliance with applicable laws and regulations, including fraud. - 2.
-We acknowledge that we are responsible for the design, implementation and maintenance of internal controls to prevent and detect fraud. - We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud.
+- 1. We acknowledge that we are responsible to determine that the Fund's activities are conducted in accordance with laws and regulations and that we are responsible to identify and address any non-compliance with applicable laws and regulations, including fraud. - 2.
+We acknowledge that we are responsible for the design, implementation and maintenance of a system of internal control to prevent and detect fraud and that we believe we have appropriately fulfilled those responsibilities. - We have disclosed to you the results of our assessment of the risk that the financial statements may be materially misstated as a result of fraud.

-- 4. We have not made any reports to the Pensions Regulator, nor are we aware of any such reports having been made by any of our advisors. - There have been no other communications with the Pensions Regulator or other regulatory bodies during the Fund year or subsequently concerning matters of noncompliance with any legal duty. - We confirm that we are not aware of any breaches of the Payment Schedule/Schedule of Contributions or any other matters that have arisen which we considered reporting to the Pensions Regulator. - We have no knowledge of any identified or suspected non-compliance with laws or regulations, including fraud that may have affected the Fund (regardless of the source or form and including without limitation, any allegations by "whistleblowers"), including non-compliance matters: - Involving financial improprieties - Related to laws or regulations that have a direct effect on the determination of material amounts and disclosures in the Fund's financial statements - Related to laws and regulations that have an indirect effect on amounts and disclosures in the financial statements, but compliance with which may be fundamental to the operations of the Fund's business, its ability to continue in business, or to avoid material penalties - Involving management, or employees who have significant roles in internal control, or others - In relation to any allegations of fraud, suspected fraud or other noncompliance with laws and regulations communicated by employees, former employees, analysts, regulators or others.
+- 4. We have not made any reports to the Pensions Regulator, nor are we aware of any such reports having been made by any of our advisors. - 5.
+There have been no other communications with the Pensions Regulator or other regulatory bodies during the Fund year or subsequently concerning matters of noncompliance with any legal duty - We confirm that we are not aware of any breaches of the Payment Schedule/Schedule of Contributions or any other matters that have arisen which we considered reporting to the Pensions Regulator.
+We have no knowledge of any identified or suspected non-compliance with laws or regulations, including fraud that may have affected the Fund (regardless of the source or form and including without limitation, any allegations by "whistleblowers"), including non-compliance matters: - Involving financial improprieties - Related to laws or regulations that have a direct effect on the determination of material amounts and disclosures in the Fund's financial statements - Related to laws and regulations that have an indirect effect on amounts and disclosures in the financial statements, but compliance with which may be fundamental to the operations of the Fund's business, its ability to continue in business, or to avoid material penalties - Involving management, or employees who have significant roles in internal control, or others